dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

    * Laptop users will need to rename their main EC: [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/)

 * **IRQ conflict**:
-   * Most common on older laptops and prebuilts, run SSDTTime's FixHPET option and add the resulting SSDT-HPET.aml and ACPI patches to your config( the SSDT will not work without the ACPI patches)
+   * Most common on older laptops and pre-builts, run SSDTTime's FixHPET option and add the resulting SSDT-HPET.aml and ACPI patches to your config( the SSDT will not work without the ACPI patches)

 * **PCI allocation issue**:
    * **UPDATE YOUR BIOS**, make sure it's on the latest.
 Most OEMs have very broken PCI allocation on older firmwares